JelleZijlstra/sqltree/README.md

 - `sqltree.tools.get_tables`: get the tables referenced in a SQL query.

 More detailed documentation to follow.

+## Requirements

+`sqltree` runs on Python 3.6 and up and it has no dependencies.

 ## Using the fixit rule